Aomori Prefecture: Dialects

-There is a negative connotation that surrounds people who speak this dialect, labeling them as lazy country folks.
-Due to this negativity speakers of Tōhoku dialects will often hide their accents.
-A study performed in 2016 indicated that people from Aomori who are 70 years and older frequently use these dialects, while use becomes less frequent the younger a person is regardless of fluency.
+There is a negative connotation associated with the Tōhoku dialect, associated with rurality and laziness.
+In shogunate times, government officials visiting the prefecture considered the Nanbu dialect very hard to understand.
+People from the entire Tōhoku region were often considered unsophisticated, simple, and rural and their accent was often the object of jokes.
+The name for the defunct Mutsu Province uses the same kanji symbol, 陸奥, as the Japanese phrase for 'land far from the capital' or 'end of the road' (陸奥, michinoku).
+The inhabitants were called lit. shrimp barbarians (蝦夷, ezo) and lit. citizens of the outer world (化外の民, kagainotami).
+Due to these negative perceptions, speakers of Tōhoku dialects will often hide their accents.
+A study performed in 2016 indicated that people from Aomori Prefecture who are 70 years and older frequently use these dialects, while use becomes less frequent the younger a person is, regardless of fluency.
 Additionally, the study revealed that when traveling to Tokyo, older generations will continue to use their dialect, while younger generations switch to standard Japanese.
-On the other hand, over half of each generation surveyed preferred to use their local dialect when talking to Tokyoites in Aomori Prefecture.
+Over half of each generation surveyed preferred to use their local dialect when talking to Tokyoites in Aomori Prefecture.
+Dialectal forms are more common in the Tsugaru region of Aomori Prefecture and forms a significant part of the cultural identity of the local population.
+Southern Tōhoku reveals a transition from standard language to dialects of Aomori Prefecture.

 Media

-The largest newspaper by readership in Aomori Prefecture is The Tōō Nippō Press with a daily readership of 245,000, 56% of the total share of the newspaper market in the prefecture.
+The largest newspaper by readership in Aomori Prefecture is The Tōō Nippō Press with a daily readership of 245,000, 56 percent of the total share of the newspaper market in the region.
 The newspaper also runs a radio news station which is broadcast by the Aomori Broadcasting Corporation (RAB).
-Other local newspapers are Hachinohe's The Daily Tōhoku Shimbun, Hirosaki's The Mutsu Shimpo, and Kuroishi's Tsugaru Shinpō.
+Other local newspapers are Hachinohe's The Daily Tōhoku Shimbun, Hirosaki's Mutsu Shimpō, and Kuroishi's Tsugaru Shinpō.

 Four television stations are broadcast in Aomori Prefecture.
 RAB is a television and radio broadcaster based in the capital that is affiliated with the Japan Radio Network, National Radio Network, and Nippon News Network.
-RAB uses the call signs JOGR-DTV for digital television broadcasts and JOGE, JOGO, and JOGR for radio broadcasts in Hirosaki, Hachinohe, and Aomori, respectively.
+RAB uses the call signs JOGR-DTV for digital television broadcasts and JOGE, JOGO, and JOGR for radio broadcasts in Hirosaki, Hachinohe, and Aomori City, respectively.
 Japan News Network's affiliate, Aomori Television began broadcasting with the call sign JOAI on 1 December 1969.
 Asahi Broadcasting Aomori.
 NHK broadcasts radio, television, and digital television from NHK Aomori with the call signs JOTC and JOTG.
-NHK radio services began on 17 April 1941, while television broadcasts commenced on 22 March 1959.
+NHK radio services began on April 17, 1941, while television broadcasts commenced on March 22, 1959.

 Hani Motoko, a native of Hachinohe, is considered to be Japan's first female journalist.
 She became known for her column about famous Japanese women that began publication in 1897 in the Hōchi Shimbun.
 Motoko later started a journal, that focused on the values of middle-class women.